axding/CSCI310_WangStans/README.md

 * You can cancel current reservation with a button.
 6. Changes should propagate.

+2.5 Changes
+Please refer to the documentation in our written submission.
+The tickets are labeled for person who completed the ticket, whether it is product or sprint backlog, its status, and whether its a bug fix or feature.
+This should suffice the improvements of the Android app since 2.4

 For most updated changes please pull. https://github.com/axding/CSCI310_WangStans
-* You cwan click the "Past Reservation" button to see past reservations.
+* You can click the "Past Reservation" button to see past reservations.